spiral/docs/docs/en/framework/bootloaders.md

 ```

 > **Note**
-> Identically, you can mount middleware, change tokenizer directories, and much more.
+> In the exact same way, you can mount middleware, change tokenizer directories, and much more.

 ## Depending on other Bootloaders